Jaxo/fabric-wiki/blog-posts/Bitcoin-not-Consistent.md

 [history of payment systems][Nacamuli-Payment-Systems] tells us that modern payment systems are complex for reasons having _nothing_ to do with the underlying technology.
 They must deal with (at a minimum):
-* **default risk**: (banks keep track of how much they're owed by other banks, and this forces those other banks to reorder their payments to minimize their balances)
+* **default risk**: (banks keep track of how much they're owed by other banks (in case the other bank defaults), and this forces those other banks to reorder their payments to minimize their outstanding balances)
 * **liquidity costs**: banks may need to borrow funds short-term to make payments (the basic function of banks, let's remember, is to borrow short and lend long)

 These issues directly correspond to complexity in the database application (for example, queueing and reordering payments to minimize